 $ sleep 1h

 Sleep Specified Days

-And the last one day can be specified like below.
+And the last day can be specified like below.
 We will use

-d as prefix to specify day.
-Following example command will wait for 1 day.
+d as the prefix to specify the day.
+Following the example, the command will wait for 1 day.

 $ sleep 1d